This is a list of female Asperger's traits, written by Rudy Simone, author of Aspergirl. I've gone through each one and answered it for myself.

 ‘Will have a close friend or friends in school, but not once in adulthood is reached’ Yes I had a close friend throughout school, who it was varied, but I had at least one for most of school – until I was about 14 and then I didn’t seem to bond with anyone else, really.
 I don’t have a close, real life friend anymore.

 ‘May or may not want to have a relationship.
-If she is in a relationship, she probably takes it very seriously but she may choose to remain celibate or alone’ Yes I am in a relationship, but I never thought I would be – it just happened, because he found me and he was perfect for me.
-I prefer to spend all of my time with him, and he feels the same.Of course I take it seriously!
+If she is in a relationship, she probably takes it very seriously but she may choose to remain celibate or alone’ Yes I am in a relationship, and yes I, of course take it seriously!

 ‘If she likes a male, she can be extremely, noticeably awkward in her attempts to let him know, e.g. she may stare when she sees him or call him repeatedly.
 This is because she fixates and doesn’t understand societal gender roles.
 This will change with maturity’ I don’t feel that this is specific to liking a person in an ‘I want a relationship kind of way’, I think it’s true for friends as well.
 I think I was probably an overbearing friend to have, if I really liked my friend.
 With my fiancé he was like this with me, before we were dating, I think.
 He was definitely awkward, and spoke to me a lot on the internet.
 But, then when we started dating, I bombarded him with texts as well!